TummyOnTrack/TummyOnTrack/README.md

 The following **required** functionality is completed:

 Login/Signup
 - [x] User can signup/login using username/password
 - [x] New user can create an account and add one or more kids' profiles
+- [x] Each profile can have a photo taken by camera or selected from the photo gallery.
 - [x] The current signed in user will be persisted across restarts

-Parent Role
-- [ ]	User(Parent role) can set daily target points for each child

 Parent/Child interactive Activity
-- [ ]	User can update food items eaten by uploading photos
-- [ ]	User can select photos from the gallery
-- [ ]	User can access camera and click photos to upload
+- [x]	User(Parent) can set daily target points for each child
 - [x]	User can update food items eaten by speaking the food names (voice to text)
+- [x] On the home page, user will see his/her weekly points summary and each day's food blog for that week.
+- [x] Nice sectionized food blog summary based on protein, dairy, vegetable, fruits etc with fun emojis to better drive kids to eat healthy.

+Gaming and Fun elements
-- [ ]	User can gamify the experience by dragging or animating food items
+- [x]	User can gamify the experience by dragging or animating food items.
+Added a drag/drop sorting game for each day's food blog items.
+- [x] On the food blog page, when every food item is clicked, it will tell a joke on that food item.
+This can be the best user engagement factor of the app.
+Everyday they would want to enter their food blog and get these kind of surprise and fun elements.

 Rewards/Charts Summary
 - [x] User can observe point-wise progress made